nfisher23/nickolasfisher.com/content/blog/How-to-Provision-a-Linux-VM-With-Kibana-Using-Ansible.md

 $ molecule init role -d vagrant -r install-kibana
 ```

-I&#39;m using molecule to wrap vagrant and I&#39;m calling this role install-kibana.
+I'm using molecule to wrap vagrant and I'm calling this role install-kibana.

 We will put kibana on a single host, 192.168.56.121.
 To make this happen, adjust the _platforms_ section of your **molecule/default/molecule.yml** file to look like: